Subscribe to Here’s the Deal, our politics

 For the "PBS NewsHour," I'm Malcolm Brabant.

 Watch the Full Episode

-Malcolm Brabant is a special correspondent for the PBS NewsHour.
+Malcolm Brabant has been a special correspondent for the PBS Newshour since 2015.

 Support Provided By: